 Understanding result sources for search in SharePoint Server

-Summary: Use a result source in SharePoint Server 2016 and SharePoint Server 2013 to specify a provider to get search results from, and optionally to narrow a search to a subset of those results.
+Summary: Use a result source in SharePoint Server to specify a provider to get search results from for the classic search experience, and optionally to narrow a search to a subset of those results.

 This article provides a brief overview of result sources in SharePoint Server.